rsilva19/ecig_trends.github.io/final_report.md

 We can see that the proportion of e-cigarette use among those trying and not trying to quit smoking are fairly equal.
-Therefore, there is evidence that whether or not an individual is trying to quit smoking is not indicative of their frequency of e-cigarette use.
+Therefore, there is evidence that many youth are using e-cigarettes for purposes other than their original intention, that is, to quit cigarettes.

-To address our third question, we created U.S. maps to display the number of legislations regarding e-cigarette use enacted in each state.
+To address our third question (how e-cigarette legislation has changed over time throughout the United States), we created U.S. maps to display the number of legislations regarding e-cigarette use enacted in each state.
 The maps below represent state-specific amounts of e-cigarette legislation in 2011 and 2018.

 <img src="./images/legislation_2011.png" width="80%" /><img src="./images/legislation_2018.png" width="80%" />